-- Deliberate damage to College, hospital or other's property - Stealing - Physical assault of another individual including imaging the wrong patient/anatomy - Conviction of a felony - Indecent or lewd conduct - Carrying a weapon on College or hospital premises - Falsification of any information to the hospital or College - Smoking - Consumption of intoxicants while on College or hospital property or attempting to perform duties while under the influence of alcohol or other drugs, including prescription medication. - Falsification or misuse of College or hospital records - Persistent unprofessional behavior toward patients, staff, physicians, or fellow students; or antagonistic behavior giving rise to student behavior problem - Disregard for policies and rules of the hospital and/or HCC - Consistent disruptive classroom habits after being spoken to

-- Working beyond the appropriate scope of practice as a radiography student; students with previous healthcare experience will be expected to work within the scope of practice of a radiography student and will not perform patient care procedures in the clinical setting until they are covered in the radiography curriculum. - Drug dealing or attempted drug dealing - Any illegal substances or alcohol discovered on the student or in their personal items - Excessive absenteeism/tardiness - Any breach of confidentiality - Not adhering to the ARRT® Standards of Ethics
+- Deliberate damage to College, hospital or other's property - Stealing - Physical assault of another individual including imaging the wrong patient/anatomy - Conviction of a felony - Indecent or lewd conduct - Carrying a weapon on College or hospital premises - Falsification of any information to the hospital or College - Smoking - Consumption of intoxicants while on College or hospital property or attempting to perform duties while under the influence of alcohol or other drugs, including prescription medication. - Falsification or misuse of College or hospital records - INCLUDING NOT USING YOUR OWN HCC-APPROVED LEAD MARKERS - Persistent unprofessional behavior toward patients, staff, physicians, fellow students, faculty; or antagonistic behavior giving rise to student behavior problem - Disregard for policies and rules of HCC and/or the hospital - INCLUDES NONCOMPLIANCE IN RESPONDING TO REQUESTS, EMAIL REPLIES, ETC. FROM FACULTY AND/OR STAFF FROM CLINICAL FACILITIES - Consistent disruptive classroom habits after being spoken to - Working beyond the appropriate scope of practice as a radiography student; students with previous healthcare experience will be expected to work within the scope of practice of a radiography student and will not perform patient care procedures in the clinical setting until they are covered in the radiography curriculum - INCLUDES ANY STUDENT RETRACKING INTO THE PROGRAM - · Drug dealing or attempted drug dealing - Any illegal substances or alcohol discovered on the student or in their personal items - Excessive absenteeism/tardiness - Any breach of confidentiality - Not adhering to the ARRT® Standards of Ethics

 It is impossible to compile a complete summary of misconduct that requires disciplinary action.
 The Program Manager is responsible for interpreting the rules of conduct, and any questions in this area should be addressed to the Program Manager.
 Failure of the student to abide by general rules and regulations will result in disciplinary action.
-If disciplinary action is taken, the student will be advised of this action in a private consultation with the Rad Tech faculty.
+If disciplinary action is taken, the student will be advised of this action in a private consultation with the Program faculty.
 The action will be documented in the student's record file and the student will be asked to sign the document to indicate their awareness of the action.
+Depending on the severity of the behavior, the Program Manager may request a meeting with the Dean of Health Sciences with the Student present to discuss the non-compliant behavior.